jonasschuett/jonasschuett.github.io/_posts/2020-04-04-introduction.md

 My research is aimed at reducing emerging risks from AI.
 I'm particularly interested in AI risk management, regulation, and corporate governance.

+**Risk management** <br>
-- **Risk management.** It becomes increasingly clear that the development and deployment of frontier AI systems poses severe risks to society.
+It becomes increasingly clear that the development and deployment of frontier AI systems poses severe risks to society.
 I study how these risks can be measured and reduced to an acceptable level.  <br>
 [Risk thresholds for frontier AI](https://arxiv.org/pdf/2406.14713) <br>
 [Risk assessment at AGI companies: A review of popular risk assessment techniques from other safety-critical industries](https://arxiv.org/pdf/2307.08823) <br>
 [Towards best practices in AGI safety and governance: A survey of expert opinion](https://arxiv.org/pdf/2305.07153)

+**Regulation** <br>
-- **Regulation.** Although self-governance plays an important role in reducing emerging risks from AI, we will eventually need frontier AI regulation.
+Although self-governance plays an important role in reducing emerging risks from AI, we will eventually need frontier AI regulation.
 I‘m working on several research projects intended to inform the design of a regulatory regime for frontier AI models, especially in the UK, EU, and US.  <br>
 [From principles to rules: A regulatory approach for frontier AI](https://arxiv.org/pdf/2407.07300) <br>
 [Frontier AI regulation: Managing emerging risks to public safety](https://arxiv.org/pdf/2307.03718) <br>
 [Risk management in the Artificial Intelligence Act](https://doi.org/10.1017/err.2023.1)

+**Corporate governance** <br>
-- **Corporate governance.** As frontier AI developers transition from startups to more mature companies, they need to improve their corporate governance.
+As frontier AI developers transition from startups to more mature companies, they need to improve their corporate governance.
 I‘m particularly interested in ways to improve their risk governance.  <br>
 [Three lines of defense against risks from AI](https://doi.org/10.1007/s00146-023-01811-0) <br>
 [How to design an AI ethics board](https://doi.org/10.1007/s43681-023-00409-y) <br>
 [Corporate governance of artificial intelligence in the public interest](https://doi.org/10.3390/info12070275)